tsuki-lang/tsuki/spec.md

 The third part, `@ "version"`, specifies a source-specific version.
 Sources can either require this to be present, or not support this at all, but not both.

-The fourth part, `as name`, is an optional name to assign the source in case there's a conflict or the package manager can't infer the name from the path itself.
+The fourth part, `as name`, is an optional name to assign the package in case there's a conflict or the package manager can't infer the name from the path itself.

 The last part, `[+:feature1, -:feature2]` specifies which non-default features should be enabled (marked with `+`), and which default features should be disabled (marked with `-`).
 Each feature name is an atom literal.